leiachung41/leiachung41.github.io/Random_Background_Image/README.md

 ## How to use?

-  - If you refresh a site, the site's backgound image changes automatically.
+  - If you refresh a site, the site's background image changes automatically.